-Viking Ocean Cruises has taken the cruise market by storm with a new brand of boutique ocean cruise ships.
+Planning a Viking Ocean Cruise in 2022?
+Viking Ocean Cruises has taken the cruise market by storm with its fleet of boutique ocean cruise ships.

-Taking its cue from the ongoing success of Viking River Cruises, Viking Ocean Cruises is offering destination-oriented itineraries on ships boasting the same understated elegance and modern Scandinavian chic design as their river fleet.
+Taking its cue from the ongoing success of Viking River Cruises, Viking Ocean Cruises offers destination-oriented itineraries on ships boasting the same understated elegance and modern Scandinavian chic design as their river fleet.

 Dubbed “small ships” by Cruise Critic, Viking has designed their ocean fleet to a scale that allows for centralised berthing in more ports.

 We don’t mind admitting, we are cruise novices, especially when it comes to ocean cruising.
-We have sailed with Viking River Cruises on the Waterways of the Tsars cruise through Russia and the Passage to Eastern Europe cruise, but our recent voyage on Viking Sea was our first foray into ocean cruising.
+We have sailed with Viking River Cruises on the Waterways of the Tsars cruise through Russia, the Passage to Eastern Europe cruise and the Danube Waltz from Passau to Budapest, but our voyage on Viking Sea was our first foray into ocean cruising.

 We understand it is the cruising itself that appeals to many people who choose this mode of travel, but as travellers who prefer a slower, more boutique experience, you can see the lack of appeal.